 The table below illustrates the susceptibility rating for each individual source for each of the contaminant categories in the Allendale water system.
 For susceptibility ratings of purchased water, refer to the specific water system's source water assessment report.
 The table provides ratings of high (H), medium (M), or low (L) for each contaminant category.
 The numbers in each column refer to the number of sources with that rating.
 If a system is rated highly susceptible for a contaminant category, it does not mean a customer is or will be consuming contaminated drinking water.
-The rating reflects the potential for contamination of source water, not the existence of contamination.
-Public water systems are required to monitor for regulated contaminants and to install treatment if any contaminants are detected at frequencies and concentrations above allowable levels.
+The rating reflects the potential for contaminants and to install treatment if any contaminants are detected at frequencies and concentrations above allowable levels.
 As a result of the assessments, NJDEP may customize (change existing) monitoring schedules based on the susceptibility ratings.